CY 2018 MPFS Proposed Rule Update

-“CDSMs are the electronic portals through which clinicians would access the AUC during the patient workup.”3 NDSC’s CDSM, CareSelect Imaging™, automatically incorporates information such as specific patient characteristics, laboratory results, and lists of co-morbid diseases from Electronic Health Records (EHRs) and other sources.
+CDSMs are the electronic portals through which a clinician accesses AUC during the patient workup.
+NDSC’s qCDSM, CareSelect Imaging™, automatically incorporates information such as specific patient characteristics, laboratory results, and lists of co-morbid diseases from Electronic Health Records (EHRs) and other sources.
 With a fully embedded CDS platform, practitioners interact directly with the CDSM through their primary user interface, minimizing interruption to the clinical workflow.

-The PAMA Timeline
+The PAMA Rulemaking Timeline

 - Established initial list of PLEs including the American College of Radiology (ACR), the National Comprehensive Cancer Care Network (NCCN) and the American College of Cardiology (ACC).